Age of Insanity

 What do I mean by that?

 Yesterday I could not made up my mind between spending Valentine's Day with my wife and going back to office to clear my reports.
-After some thought, I apologized to her and explained that I need to be responsible for my work and meet the deadline given by the management.
-My wife turned around, looked into my eyes and said, “Have you forgotten about our marriage vows?
-You are responsible for me too.”
-To be honest, I was totally caught off guard by her comment which is actually quite rare.
-But I am glad to share that we had a wonderful Valentine's Day together. :)
+After some thought, I apologized to her and explained that as a responsible officer, I need to meet the deadline given by the management.
+My wife turned around, looked into my eyes and said, “You are responsible for me too.”
+I was totally caught off guard by her comment and we spend a wonderful Valentine's Day together.

 Secondly the author is right,